midtown-ai/glossary/glossary/c.md

  Critical Assessment of Structure Prediction (CASP), sometimes called Critical Assessment of Protein Structure Prediction, is a community-wide, worldwide experiment for protein structure prediction taking place every two years since 1994.
 CASP provides research groups with an opportunity to objectively test their structure prediction methods and delivers an independent assessment of the state of the art in protein structure modeling to the research community and software users.
 Even though the primary goal of CASP is to help advance the methods of identifying protein three-dimensional structure from its amino acid sequence many view the experiment more as a “world championship” in this field of science.
 More than 100 research groups from all over the world participate in CASP on a regular basis and it is not uncommon for entire groups to suspend their other research for months while they focus on getting their servers ready for the experiment and on performing the detailed predictions.

- In December 2018, CASP13 made headlines when it was won by [AlphaFold][AlphaFold Model], an [artificial intelligence] program created by [DeepMind][DeepMind Company].
+ In December 2018, CASP13 made headlines when it was won by [AlphaFold][AlphaFold Model], an [artificial intelligence] program created by [DeepMind].
 In November 2020, an improved version 2 of AlphaFold won CASP14.
 According to one of CASP co-founders John Moult, AlphaFold scored around 90 on a 100-point scale of prediction accuracy for moderately difficult protein targets.
 AlphaFold was made open source in 2021, and in CASP15 in 2022, while DeepMind did not enter, virtually all of the high-ranking teams used AlphaFold or modifications of AlphaFold.

  More at:
   * [https://en.wikipedia.org/wiki/CASP](https://en.wikipedia.org/wiki/CASP)